 In 2013 we relocated the band to Des Moines, IA.
 Over the course of that year we recorded and released our first full-length album, Something Rational.
 We spent 4 separate recording sessions at Million Yen Studios in Chicago, IL with Andy Gerber.
 We feel we hit our stride on this record and really found ourselves as a band.
 We were very excited to get this record out and into people's hands.
 As musicians it’s a great feeling to be proud enough of your work to want to share it with others.
 We are proud of that record.

 Over the next couple years we played tons of shows around Iowa in support of the album.
 At the beginning of 2016 Dana and Hazer decided to part ways.
 With nothing but love between the two they went separate ways.
 We had Andrew Pierson (Pets With Human Names) fill in for us for a couple months, followed by Dominick Florer (Fertile) for the next couple months... and then we landed upon a young gentleman by the name of Robert Zortman.
 He was just as weird as us, and had the same drive and thirst to make good original rock music.
 We asked Robert to be our permanent bass player after a week-long tour of the midwest.
 Since then the band's chemistry has been better than ever, with new riffs constantly flowing.

 In 2017 we released our 2nd full-length album titled, "There's No Going Back".
 This album captures the essence of a band that has been through a lot of adversity and has had to make some decisions that most probably wouldn't have done.
 A lot of hard work went into it, and hopefully it shows.

-Here we are now, Fall of 2018, and we've just released our 3rd album, the 'Bad Kids' E.P.
-These 6 tracks are fueled by the perception and treatment of the indigenous few... the freaks... the Bad Kids.
+In the Fall of 2018 we released our 3rd album, the 'Bad Kids' E.P.
+These 6 tracks are fueled by the perception and treatment of the indigenous few... the freaks... and the Bad Kids.